anaclumos/extracranial/Research/pages/Databricks AI Summit 2023 Databricks Session.md

 ### Conclusion

 As the importance and volume of data continue to grow, companies must invest in scalable, unified, and cost-effective solutions to stay competitive.
-Innovations like Databricks' Lakehouse model provide promising avenues to address the unique challenges posed by the modern data landscape.
+Innovations like [[Databricks]]' [[Datalake|Lakehouse]] model provide promising avenues to address the unique challenges posed by the modern data landscape.